Joy Spring Mental Health

-I know all too well how busy and challenging the adjustment to adulthood can be.
-This can be even more overwhelming and exhausting during the early years of parenting.
+I know all too well how busy and challenging life can be.
+This is especially true during life transitions.
 When you are experiencing mood or anxiety symptoms during this period, it can just feel like too much.

 My goal is to help you reconnect with who you are and how you want to live your life by assisting you in developing mental health and wellness.
 By managing your mood and anxiety symptoms, you can get on track to being your best self and...find your JOY!

 But really...what's it like to work with me?!

 I'm so glad you asked!
 My approach to mental health is based on 23 years of healthcare experience and extensive training and awareness of the most effective evidence-based approaches for mood and anxiety disorders including the developmental nuances of the early adult and perinatal periods.
 That said, I like to take the info and break it down it something practical, realistic, and tailored to your unique needs in the most welcoming and approachable way possible.
 Therefore, my sessions are eclectic, meaning I draw from as many resources and techniques as needed to make sure you receive the individualized care you need.
 I am all about making sure you obtain the information and develop the skills you need to see actual change and improvement in function and overall mental well-being.

 When it comes to medication management, your treatment should be safe, effective, and tolerable.
 We won't waste time repeating what hasn't worked in the past.
 We won't settle for trading one problem for another.
 We will have a short-term and a long-term plan.
 We will definitely NOT be throwing darts in the dark.
 You will understand the what, why, and how of your medication.

 My clients are the center of every appointment-as they should be!
 I realize that your time is valuable and I want you to get as much out of our time together as possible.
 This means our sessions will be working sessions-but instead of spinning your wheels alone, you will have trained professional support.